termehmohebbie/Deep-Learning/README.md

     * **Attempt #3**
       * Two more dense layers were added.

-    Results : 73% accuracy (same) / 58% loss (increased)
+    Results : 73.01% accuracy (better) / 55.82% loss (better)

 #### Summary:

-None of the optimization attempts had achieved increase in accuracy, instead they were cause to increase in loss.
+None of the optimization attempts had achieved noticable increase in accuracy, instead some of them cause to increase in loss.
 Since there are a lot of categorical data in our dataset, may be trying decision trees or random forrest methods to get better results.
+Overally the attempt #3 had a little bit of positive influence on the model's performance.